hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 21, 2022**

+Found some good tips for further study listed below:

+Read and Analyze AWS FAQs - The AWS Product and Technical FAQs reflects generally asked questions and issues.
+If you examine these FAQs, you could get answers to examination questions.
+We suggest at least read the following FAQS:

+- Cloud formation FAQs
+- Route 53 FAQs
+- EC2 FAQs
+- DynamoDB FAQs
+- RDS FAQs
+- S3 FAQs
+- IAM FAQs
+- SNS FAQs
+- SWF FAQs
+- SQS FAQs
+- And VPC FAQs

+Study the White Papers - There are some AWS Whitepapers recommended examining.
+You can expand your technical knowledge about AWS services and technologies; those had been composed by the AWS team, freelancer analysts, and AWS partners.
+At least go through the following whitepapers:

+- Overview of AWS Services
+- Cloud Architectures
+- Architecting for the Cloud: AWS Best Practices
+- Amazon Virtual Private Cloud Connectivity Options
+- Amazon Web Services: Overview of Security Processes
+- AWS Security Best Practices
+- Development and Test on AWS
+- How AWS Pricing Work

+I am going to add links to these items.

+**April 20, 2022**

+Course: "Deep Dive on Container Security"

+Talking about Risks to be concerned with for Containers:

+- Segregation
+- Access
+- Resources

+I decided to simply listen all the way through on this 35 minute course talk.
+This one was over my head with many foreign concepts.
+I will want to listen to this one again and come back here to take notes.

+I am going to move on to the next course, "ECS Primer" in the hopes I can get some head knowledge on container technologies in AWS which might help me connect the dots better on the last course.

+What is ECS

+Containers - a form of virtualization platform that happen at the operating system level.
+They only contain:

+- application code
+- libraries that help run that code

+A container is a running instance of a container image, which is an immutable object that can be stored in a public or private registry and customized as needed.

+containers are strongly associated with microservice architectures.

+microservices decompose traditional monolithic architectures into independent components that run as services, and communicate with lightweight apis.

+- microservice architectures enable quicker iteration, and increase resilience, efficiency and overall agility.

+This is still in progress... coming back to finish....

 **April 19, 2022**

 Next, the course "Deep Dive on AWS Fargate: Building Serverless Containers at Scale"